Nuitka/Nuitka/README.txt

 The builtin call prediction is considered implemented.
 We can simply during compile time emulate the call and use its result or raised exception.
-But we may not cover all the builtins there are yet.
+But we may not cover all the built-ins there are yet.

-Sometimes builtins should not be predicted when the result is big.
+Sometimes the result of a built-in should not be predicted when the result is big.
 A ``range()`` call e.g. may give too big values to include the result in the binary.
 Then it is not done.

 .. code-block:: python